aloneguid/awesome-dotnet/README.md

 Community-curated, PR free, self-managing list of awesome .NET goodness.
 This repo makes sure the list is alive even when I'm dead!

 To add a new link, [create a new issue](../../issues/new/choose) and fill in all the information.
 The link will appear on this page automatically if it gets at least **5 likes (👍)** or a like from BDFL.
 To update an existing link, create a new issue with the existing URL; all the information will be replaced.
 You can also edit and re-open an old issue if you have created it.
 The links and categories are sorted alphabetically every time this is regenerated.
 If you have any questions, comments etc., just [start a discussion](https://github.com/aloneguid/awesome-dotnet/discussions/new/choose).
+You can also subscribe to changes as [🛜RSS Feed!](https://raw.githubusercontent.com/aloneguid/awesome-dotnet/refs/heads/master/feed.xml).

 <!-- auto-generated content below -->